Amber Case: Biography

 In 2010, Case and Aaron Parecki founded Geoloqi, a location-based software company.
 The company was acquired by Esri in 2012.
 In 2015, Case left Esri to work for a new company called Healthways where she became the managing director.

 In her work, Case often declares that we are all cyborgs already, as a cyborg is simply a human who interacts with technology.
 According to Case the technology doesn't necessarily need to be implanted: it can be a physical or mental extension.
 She argues that these days we now have two selves: one digital, one physical.

-Her main focus in recent years is Calm technology, a type of information technology where the interaction between the technology and its user is designed to occur in the user's periphery rather than constantly at the center of attention.
+Case's main focus in recent years is Calm technology, a type of information technology where the interaction between the technology and its user is designed to occur in the user's periphery rather than constantly at the center of attention.
 Case describes it as a technology that "gets out of your way and lets you live your life."
-In 2015 she published the book 'Calm Technology' on the subject.
+In 2015 she published the book Calm Technology on the subject.
+In 2024 she founded the Calm Tech Institute, which launched a third‑party certification for low‑distraction devices in 2024.